-typically available to any eligible customer, and it allows a customer to divide a yearly bill evenly over twelve months.A second common option is offered only to customers who are at risk of having their utility disconnected.
-These customers are given a chance to pay the amount due in portions rather than all at once, which allows a customer to expedite reconnection to the utility service.
-Payment plans are also frequently required to avoid disconnection during seasonal protective periods.
+typically available to any eligible customer, and it allows a customer to divide a yearly bill evenly over twelve months.97A second common option is offered only to customers who are at risk of having their utility disconnected.
+These customers are given a chance to pay the amount due in portions rather than all at once, which allows a customer to expedite reconnection to the utility service.98 Payment plans are also frequently required to avoid disconnection during seasonal protective periods.99 who are elderly, people with special health conditions, and individuals with disabilities.
+Most states only require utilities to offer protections to socially vulnerable customers who register with the utility; however, for some of these groups, registration may be a barrier that prevents them from being protected under the applicable laws.